-A Practical Approach to Products-like our Pragmatic Marketing FrameworkTM magazine, blogs and eBooks-is intended as another such tool for product success and for helping product professionals implement a pragmatic, outside-in approach. → according to research firm AcuPoll-a frightening statistic for companies going to market.
+A Practical Approach to Products-like our Pragmatic Framework", magazine, blogs, webinars, podcasts and eBooks-is intended as another such tool for product success and for helping product professionals implement a pragmatic, outside-in approach.-> according to research firm AcuPoll-a frightening statistic for companies going to market.
 So where exactly do the problems fall?
 Are you not building the right products?
 Adding features without adding value?
 Or not getting your products in front of the right people?